AfricaMachineIntelligence/OpenGesture/README.md

 ## Audience

-The code in this repository is authored for computer-vision and machine-learning students and researchers interested in developing hand gesture applications using OpenCV AI Kit: OAK—D depth cameras.
+The code in this repository is authored for computer-vision and machine-learning developers and researchers interested in developing hand gesture applications using OpenCV AI Kit: OAK—D depth cameras.

 This project provides Python code to recognize African Sign Language gestures for numbers using OpenCV AI Kit: OAK—D depth cameras.
 Additionally, this project showcases the utility of convolutional neural networks as a key component of real-time gesture classification pipelines using Intel OpenVINO.